Want more tips and tricks for reaching your health goals? Join Lark!

 • Non-fat milk and non-fat plain yogurt

-• Unsweetened non-dairy milk substitutes like unsweetened almond milk
+• Unsweetened non-dairy milk substitutes like unsweetened almond milk and soy milk

 • Broth-based soups like vegetable, chicken noodle, and minestrone